 Professors everywhere tend to teach out of their own experience.
 That bodes well for Messiah business students, since our faculty members not only have a wealth of professional experience, they have a wealth of global experience.
-Professors in the Management & Business Department have worked or taught in Austria, China, Costa Rica, Czech Republic, Germany, India, Lithuania, Mexico, The Netherlands, Russia, Switzerland, Ukraine and the United Kingdom.
+Professors in the Business Department have worked or taught in Austria, China, Costa Rica, Czech Republic, Germany, India, Lithuania, Mexico, The Netherlands, Russia, Switzerland, Ukraine and the United Kingdom.

 That's one of the reasons why they incorporate so much international and cross-cultural perspective in their courses.
 It's simply part of who they are.

 It's also who Messiah College is.
 Ranked as one of the top ten "study abroad" programs in the nation, developing in students a global perspective has long been our specialty.
-And specifically in the M&B Department, you'll find our International Business Institute to be a leading global business education program among Christian colleges and universities.
+And specifically in the Business Department, you'll find our International Business Institute to be a leading global business education program among Christian colleges and universities.